YoungDeveloperOmar/Assembly/README.md

 # Assembly
-This repository was made for practice assembly language
+This repository was made to practice assembly language